 Non-invasive treatment options

 - Transurethral microwave therapy.
-Controlled dose of microwave energy delivered to the prostate, destroying excess prostate tissue that causes blockage.
+A controlled dose of microwave energy is delivered to the prostate, destroying excess prostate tissue that causes blockage.

 - Laser therapy.
 Laser therapy can remove some of the prostate tissue to reduce overall size.

 - Laser vapourisation.
 Uses higher-energy lasers to vaporize enlarged prostate obstructions and open the urethra.